antarctica/bas-style-kit-docs/site/_start/distribution.md

 </table>

 {% alert success style=highlight %}
-For convenience, these libraries are hosted by the BAS CDN and is the recommended way to include them in a website or application
+For convenience, these libraries are hosted by the [BAS CDN](https://cdn.web.bas.ac.uk){: .bsk-alert-link } and is the recommended way to include them in a website or application
 {% endalert %}

 {% alert danger style=highlight %}